xtalopt/XtalOpt/README.md

 #License

-GPL v2 or later.
+The "New" BSD License.
 See COPYING.

 #Authors